 This all somehow flashes by in the space of a few seconds and continues on until, on a good day, I can get a handle on it.
 Maybe you experience something similar.

-The tendency is to feel that a self is there, that is the source of the thoughts and actively thinking them.
+The tendency is to feel that a self is there, and that it is the source of the thoughts and is actively thinking them.
 But upon closer examination it becomes clear that the thoughts are continually arising of their own accord, independent of any input from “you”.
 There is no conscious agent thinking the thoughts; there are just thoughts.

 Layers of thought (Who is watching the thoughts?)

 Focus and awareness can be trained to watch the process of thoughts arising and falling away, without identifying with them.
 This is the practice of mindfulness meditation.

 But if it’s possible to direct attention and see thoughts as thoughts, then who is the one doing that?
 Who is the one watching the thoughts?